arachne-threat-intel/thread/README.md

 ## Exporting a Report
 Once you have reviewed the entire report, Thread’s results can be exported as a PDF by clicking the **Export PDF** button on the top centre of the page.
 This will create a PDF containing a raw text version of the report, and a table with the ATT&CK technique and its corresponding sentence.
 This can be done for all reports out of the queue but those not in the **Completed** column will be considered draft reports.

+## Project Description
+Thread is a project that brings together a diverse and passionate community of cybersecurity experts to start to revolutionise the world of threat intelligence.
+At its core, Thread aims to simplify and expedite the process of threat intelligence mapping, a crucial component of effective cybersecurity.
+By collaborating with this vibrant community, we're on a mission to empower not only cybersecurity professionals but also organisations and analysts across the globe.
+Our primary goal is to provide them with the tools they need to swiftly and accurately map tactics, techniques, and procedures (TTPs) to the MITRE ATT&CK framework.

+This initiative doesn't stop at mere efficiency; it's about fundamentally enhancing threat detection and fortifying cybersecurity defenses.
+We recognise that time-consuming manual mapping has long been a significant hurdle in the world of cybersecurity.
+By harnessing the collective expertise of our community, we're determined to tackle this issue head-on.
+Our commitment to working open is a testament to our belief in the power of collaboration and giving back to the open-source community.

+Arachne Digital's ethos revolves around supporting the very projects we utilise.
+We've pledged to contribute in various ways, from sharing a portion of our profits to dedicating developer resources for bug fixes and maintenance.
+Moreover, when we encounter abandoned projects, we will attempt to step in, fork, and maintain these repositories.
+Our mission is clear: to ensure the longevity of valuable open-source resources and foster a thriving ecosystem of collaborative cybersecurity research.
+Thread is more than just a tool; it's a catalyst for change in the world of cybersecurity, and we invite everyone, regardless of their background, to join us on this exciting journey of discovery and innovation.
+Together, we can strengthen our collective defense against the ever-evolving landscape of cyber threats.

+## Required Resources
+Creating and maintaining Thread, your go-to platform for threat intelligence mapping, requires a diverse set of resources.
+From design and development to community building and infrastructure, here's what powers Thread:

+Design: Craft an intuitive user experience with UI/UX design and establish Thread's unique identity through branding and visual elements.

+Development: Skilled developers, machine learning experts, data managers, cybersecurity specialists, and quality assurance testers bring Thread's software to life, ensuring it's robust and secure.
+CI/CD pipelines keep everything running smoothly.

+Community Building: Our community thrives with dedicated managers, vigilant moderators, and technical writers who create comprehensive documentation and tutorials for Thread's users and contributors.

+Infrastructure and Hardware: Server infrastructure, data backup, scalability measures, and cloud resources guarantee a seamless experience for Thread's users.

+Additional Resources: Thread also commits to legal compliance, marketing, outreach, community events, maintenance, and support.
+Plus, we actively contribute to other open-source projects, fostering collaboration across the ecosystem.

 ## How do I contribute?
 We welcome your help in improving Thread.